 In the future, we may invest in the research and development of new indications for cytisinicline to address nicotine addictions associated with the use of e-cigarette, or vaping, products.
 Given their recent introduction, the use of vaping products is not fully understood which may increase the risk of failure in this area.
-We have engaged FreeMind Group to assist in conducting a strategic assessment and securing non-dilutive funding to evaluatate cytisinicline in vaping and e-cigarettes.
+We are considering potential clinical studies in users of e-cigarettes, and have engaged FreeMind Group to assist in conducting a strategic assessment and securing non-dilutive funding to evaluate cytisinicline in vaping and e-cigarettes.
 FreeMind Group and other advisors may not be successful in securing non-dilutive funding, and we may ultimately abandon our efforts to expand into e-cigarette and vaping indications if we are unable to obtain funding or we believe the strategic assessment of such expansion is unfavorable.